 The Cons of using a Sales-based forecast:

-The problem with this approach is that if you’re a modern retailer that sells through multiple channels, with multiple locations and DCs, a sales-based forecasting will result in far too many exceptions.
+The problem with this approach is that if you’re a modern retailer that sells through multiple channels (with multiple locations and distribution centers), a sales-based forecast will result in far too many exceptions.

-A sales-based forecast requires constant “massaging of data”, human interventions, generalization, estimation, and customizations that defeat the purpose of what a forecast aims to achieve (an accurate prediction you can base your strategy on).
+So, simply put, a sales-based forecast requires constant “massaging of data”, human interventions, generalization, estimation, and customization — defeating the purpose of what a forecast aims to achieve (an accurate prediction you can base your strategy on).

-To make matters worse, if you sold less merch last year because you ran out of stock, this approach will actually suggest the same inventory level (or slightly more with assumed nominal growth) for you in the future, repeating last year’s costly mistake again and causing you to miss out on sales.
+For example, if you sold less merch last year because you ran out of stock, a sales forecast will suggest the same inventory level (or slightly more with assumed nominal growth) for you in the future, repeating last year’s costly mistake again and causing you to miss out on sales.

 Demand Forecast Definition

 Under the hood, this is a fairly complex process.
-In order to remove the effect of factors like seasonality, inventory availability, and price changes, retailers require the ability to identify every major influencing factor, accurately weigh the impact of each, and how they affect each other.
+In order to remove the effect of factors like seasonality, inventory availability, and price changes, retailers require the ability to identify every major influencing factor, accurately weigh the impact of each, and map out how they influence one another.

 Demand Forecast Pros and Cons